 Furthermore, the evaluation of the second Community programme on genetic resources in agriculture underlined the need for further action to enhance conservation of genetic diversity within agriculture, and to promote sustainable use of traditional varieties and breeds so as to make conservation economically viable.

-- identify missing links, and actions to be addressed in future actions regarding the conservation and sustainable use of genetic resources in agriculture and forestry.
+- identified missing links, and actions to be addressed in future actions regarding the conservation and sustainable use of genetic resources in agriculture and forestry.
 This analysis may contribute to developing a strategy for the conservation of genetic diversity in the EU.

 - Plant genetic resources;